ProfMikeWood/ocean_modeling_book/_sources/mitgcm/diagnosing_issues.md

 WARNING: r*FacW < hFacInf at       1 pts : bi,bj,Thid,Iter=   1   1   1    241260
 STOP in CALC_R_STAR : too SMALL rStarFac[C,W,S] !
 ```

+### forrtl: no such file or directory
+This error can arise for a few different reasons.
+First, there may be issues with the MPI installation.
+Check that MPI is properly installation using the instructions provided in the [Installing a compiler with MPI](https://profmikewood.github.io/ocean_modeling_book/getting_started/installing_compiler_and_mpi.html) section.
+This error may also arise if the the run dirctory is missing an eedata file.
+MITgcm does have a catch to warn the user when an eedata file is not provided - however, sometime this error arises before the eedata warning can be produced.